 Overall Rating: 90%

 eBay / Roverpart Rover P5B Fuel Filter.

 Superficially this item looks similar to the others, but lets look more closely at the ends.
 As you can see, the ’tail’ at each end of the filter is actually very different.
-On this filter the tail is stepped, so that the actual usable length of tail that the olive has to seal against is too short.
+On this filter the tail is stepped at the filter body, so that the actual usable length of tail that the olive has to seal against is too short.
 Lets look more closely:

-As you can see, in fact the end of the olive actually overhangs the end of the filter tail.
+As you can see, in fact the end of the olive actually overhangs the end of the filter tail, so canlt seal against it when compressed.
 Due to the step, the usable ’tail’ on this filter is only 6mm long.
 That’s a full 11mm shorter than the original.
-You may be lucky and it won’t leak, but the seal may either fail to form correctly when compressed, or will be much weaker than the original in service.
+You may be lucky and find it won’t leak, but the seal may either fail to form correctly when compressed, or will be much weaker than the original in service.

 Here’s a modified version of the section diagram showing a representation of this filter, the ’step’, and how that may cause the critical part of the olive seal (point ‘A’) to fail:

 The fact that the end of the olive sits beyond the tail of the filter makes this a very poor design, and one that I believe to be unsafe.
 I won’t be fitting this item to my car.
 Combined with the price, this is an extremely poor value item.